Updated: Jan 9, 2021

 4-6 ft of 6x fluorocarbon tippet

-To explain this rig, we’ll start with the connction to the lillian (tip of the Tenkara Rod) and work our way down to the point fly.
+To explain this rig, we’ll start with the connection to the lillian (string hanging from the tip of the Tenkara Rod) and work our way down to the point fly.

 Start with 3 1/2 ft of conventional fly line.
 On one end tie a slidable slip knot, this will be the end that is attached to your lillian.
 I’ve tried various methods of connecting my line to my lilian, and this slidable slip knot is by far my favorite.
 It’s quick, easy, and holds up much better than any other method I've tried. (click here to learn about the slip knot and how to attach it to your lillian)

 On the other end of the fly line tie a SMALL perfection loop. (click here to learn the perfection loop) *NOTE: 20lb mono can be substituted for the conventional fly line section in a pinch, but it does not cast nearly as well as conventional fly line does*

 Take your orange 1ft 3X section of mono tippet, and with a clinch knot, tie it to the fly line’s perfection loop you created.